To main content To navigation

 Course aim

-β€’ Recognize the different actors in the food system and their capacities in sustainability transition.
+β€’ Recognize the roles and capacities of different actors in the food system.

-β€’ Recognize justice issues and various ethical perspectives on food systems and sustainability transition.
+β€’ Reflect on justice issues and ethical perspectives in the context of sustainability transitions.

 Content: